 - Benefits of mulching

 - Product selection

 - Cedar mulch

 - Chips over landscape fabric or newspapers

 - Grass clipping mulch

 - Summary: considerations in selecting mulch

-The term mulch refers to a material placed on the soil surface.
-A soil amendment refers to any material mixed into soil.
+The term mulchrefers to a material placed on the soil surface.
+By contrast, a soil amendment refers to any material mixed into soil.

 Depending on materials used, mulches have many benefits, including the following: